 Just a glimpse of one of our projects in the Puglia region of Italy.

 Dr. Giovanni Gorgone explained on the Telemedicine webinar how the “Talisman” project (remote monitoring project) began and evolved to be adjusted to the medical needs.
-MTX, have been part of the mini-lab to monitor positive patients to the COVID19, quarantined in their homes.
+MTX, has been part of the mini-lab to monitor positive patients to the COVID19, quarantined in their homes.
 Nowadays it is used by general practitioners for home care monitoring and other populations in need.

 With Cnoga’s MTX, Telemedicine becomes a reality driving the future of healthcare In Italy.
-MTX multi-parameters mini monitor, is been part of the portable mini lab, capable of performing a full check-up, from head to toe, in ten minutes.
+MTX multi-parameters mini monitor, has been part of the portable mini lab, capable of performing a full check-up, from head to toe, in ten minutes.

 Originally, the devices were used to perform long-distance checkups of patients affected by COVID19 but now they will be distributed in several centers and local hospitals.